cu-unofficial/uims-api/README.md

 # uims-api

-This is a Python library which scrapes https://uims.cuchd.in for shiny things.
+This is a Python library which scrapes https://uims.cuchd.in for account information.
 Our goal is to wrap commonly used web functionality as easy-to-use methods.

 ## Installation